MyPureCloud/terraform-provider-genesyscloud/docs/data-sources/script.md

 page_title: "genesyscloud_script Data Source - terraform-provider-genesyscloud"
 subcategory: ""
 description: |-
   Data source for Genesys Cloud Scripts.
 Select a script by name.
+This will only search on published scripts.
+Unpublished scripts will not be returned
 ---

 # genesyscloud_script (Data Source)

 Data source for Genesys Cloud Scripts.
 Select a script by name.
+This will only search on published scripts.
+Unpublished scripts will not be returned

 ## Example Usage